 Please read these terms and conditions carefully, as they set out our and your legal rights and obligations in relation our FileInvite platform and services.
-You will be asked to agree to these terms and conditions before becoming a customer.
+You will be asked to agree to these terms and conditions and our refund policy before becoming a customer.

 You should print a copy of these terms and conditions for future reference.
 We will not file a copy specifically in relation to you.